mfornace/rebind/docs/Python.md

         '''Either add x and y or just return x'''
 ```

 These method wrappers work pretty much the same as function wrappers in `rebind`, and the docstring part is pretty obvious.
 The main wrinkle is on exporting a class instance member via `add: bool`.
 You don't have to do this, in which case the member will still be exported, but providing a type annotation will make `Adder().add` look like a Python `bool`.
 In addition, annotating the class members is a good practice for documenting the class in any case.
-If you really want to document the member without assigning a type, you can use `add: None`.
+If you really want to schema the member without assigning a type, you can use `add: None`.

 ## Wrapping a global or static variable